 Volunteer work looks great on scholarship applications and resumes and it can give you a high school credit.
 Volunteer for 55 hours to get a half credit.
 Volunteer for 110 hours to get a full credit.
 Fill out this form and hand it in to your guidance counsellor before you begin volunteering.

 Do you speak a language other than English fluently?
-If so, you can earn up to four high school credits.
+If so, you can earn up to four high school language credits.
 Stay tuned for announcements in the Flight Plan.

 RRTVA - start learning a trade and earning apprenticeship hours while you're in high school.

 If you would like to make a change on your schedule you will be required to bring this completed form to our guidance office (email/phone/fax applications not accepted).
 You do not need parental permission to add a course to a spare period.
 Please think carefully about your request - you will only be allowed one visit per semester to make schedule changes.

 Please note that this does not guarantee that the change will be made.
 We will try to accomodate your request, but it isn't always possible.
 Also, we do not make course changes for the following reasons:

 To be in classes with friends